dvidelabs/flatcc/doc/builder.md

 pointer to an endian encoded struct used in the reader interface, and actually also as source type in the clone operation.

-### Fixed Size Arrays in Structs
+### Fixed Length Arrays in Structs

-As of flatcc 0.6.0 it is possible to have fixed size arrays as structs members.
-A fixed size array is equivalent to having a struct field repeated one or more times.
+As of flatcc 0.6.0 it is possible to have fixed length arrays as structs members.
+A fixed length array is equivalent to having a struct field repeated one or more times.
 The schema syntax is `name : [type:count];` similar to an ordinary struct field `name : type;`.
 The type is any type that can ba valid struct field type including enums and nested structs.
 The size cannot be 0 and the overall size is limited by the maximum struct size the array is contained within which is typically 65535 (2^16-1).

 For example, given the schema:

     struct MyStruct {
       counters:[int:3];
-      // char is only valid as a fixed size array type name:[char:6];
+      // char is only valid as a fixed length array type name:[char:6];
     }
     table MyTable {